 |5x Stronger Power||Purchase Roomba 880|

 So as you see from the chart, Roomba 880 is a more powerful robotic vacuum with better features and capabilities.
 It’s more reliable and can do a lot more work.
-Let’s move to the next part of our comparison article and talk about a few more things.

 iRobot’s help centre is superb.
 I’ve spoken to the support team several times, and I always got professional answers and tips.

-I’ve tested them by asking hard questions, and I was amazed how professional the staff was.
+I’ve tested them by asking hard questions, and I was amazed how professional the staff were.
 If you have any questions about your robotic vacuum, make sure to reach out to them.
 I’m 100% sure that they’ll help with anything you think is relevant.

 Comparison Chart: Roomba 770 vs 880